Altinn/altinn-studio-docs/content/app/design/guidelines/components/date/_index.en.md

 Use the date picker if something is being planned, or for selecting a (relatively) recent or close future date.

 ### Guidelines:
--  The date picker is not recommended if your goal is to collect birthdates or other datest further back in time.
-Alternatively, look at studies from [gov.uk](https://design-system.service.gov.uk/patterns/dates/#asking-for-memorable-dates)
+-  The date picker is not recommended if your goal is to collect birth dates or other dates further back in time (see studies from [gov.uk](https://design-system.service.gov.uk/patterns/dates/#asking-for-memorable-dates))
 -  In these cases you should instead use [datofeltet](#datofelt).
 -  Notice correct validation and give the user information about what are valid and invalid dates.
 Should the user be able to select dates further back in time?
 Within a given period?